carbon-language/carbon-lang/llvm/docs/CMake.rst

 `CMake <http://www.cmake.org/>`_ is a cross-platform build-generator tool.
-CMake does not build the project, it generates the files needed by your build tool (GNU make, Visual Studio, etc) for building LLVM.
+CMake does not build the project, it generates the files needed by your build tool (GNU make, Visual Studio, etc.) for building LLVM.

 If you are really anxious about getting a functional LLVM build, go to the `Quick start`_ section.
-If you are a CMake novice, start on `Basic CMake usage`_ and then go back to the `Quick start`_ once you know what you are doing.
+If you are a CMake novice, start with `Basic CMake usage`_ and then go back to the `Quick start`_ section once you know what you are doing.
 The `Options and variables`_ section is a reference for customizing your build.
 If you already have experience with CMake, this is the recommended starting point.